Women & Heart Disease: Get the Facts

 Pegalis Law Group, LLC Encourages Proactive Heart Health

 Pegalis Law Group, LLC is a New York law firm focused on educating our clients year-round about heart disease prevention and treatment.
-Representing clients who have suffered from personal injury or medical errors, many of our clients are cardiac patients.
-For nearly 50 years, we have been advocates for the public, providing education to ensure safer medical practices and better patient care.
 Please visit our website and follow us on YouTube, Twitter, Facebook, and LinkedIn to receive more updates about how you can be proactive with your heart health.